quicoys/botTemplate/README.md

 ----------------------------------
-steps to make it work:
+Steps to make it runnable!

-1. download nodejs
+1. Install NodeJS

-2.  open a terminal and run "npm install mineflayer"
+2. Install needed packages (eg. mineflayer with `npm install mineflayer`)

-3.  create a new folder
+3. Create a new directory

-4.  create a bot.js and a common.js
+4. Create a file with the JavaScript (.js) file extension.
+You can call it something like: "bot.js"

-5.  navigate to the file with the terminal (cd)
+5. Make sure you are in the correct directory when you try to run the bot!

-6.  run it by executing the following: "node bot.js"
+6. Run it by in the terminal, which is in the correct dir, typing `node FileName.js` (`node bot.js`)

-7.  wait and see it booting up!
+7. Now, it should be up and running shortly.
+Do not expect it to take more than 10 seconds.
+Make sure you have the right credentials and host if things arent working as expected.
+Questions should get answered here, but https://dsc.gg/quicbot is the official quicbot server where I will look into more often.
+Good luck!